Practical Guidance

 Matching exports to public API

 Another optional tool for managing public API is API Extractor.
 Authors can mark their exports as @public, @protected, @private, @alpha, @beta, etc. and use the tool to generate type definitions accordingly.
 For example, for mitigating a future TypeScript version change, or experimenting on a new API, authors can use @alpha or @beta and use typesVersions to publish to a dedicated directory.
-Similarly, authors can make an export public for use through the package or even a set of related packages in a moinorepo, but mark it as @private and use API Extractor to generate types which exclude it when publishing to npm.
+Similarly, authors can make an export public for use through the package or even a set of related packages in a monorepo, but mark it as @private and use API Extractor to generate types which exclude it when publishing to npm.

 Reasons to Make a Breaking Change